gkisalatiga/gkisalatiga-foss/README.md

 - [X] Replace the implementation of "GlobalSchema.context" with "LocalContext.current" to prevent memory leak
 - [X] Replace debug toasts with "if (debug)" expressions, in which "debug" variable can be toggled manually
 - [X] Fix bottom nav not scrolling the horizontal pager issue

+### October 2024

+- [ ] Add background feed fetcher (data updater) using `WorkManager`
+- [ ] Add "ruang berbagi" (promotional) feature
+- [ ] Add search content feature
 - [ ] Create the wiki page and migrate documentations from `README.md` to the respective wiki pages
+- [ ] Fix "Carousel not displaying the latest data"
+- [ ] Fix double splash screen on Android 12 or higher (or, perhaps, just remove splash screen entirely?)
+- [ ] Fix "Notification appears at exact time of the day, but at both AM and PM"
+- [ ] Remove ambiguous "upload date" of videos in "Content" tab

 ## C. Privacy Policy

-The latest privacy policy document of GKI Salatiga+ can be read in this [GitHub repository file](https://github.com/gkisalatiga/gkisalatiga-foss/blob/main/PRIVACY_POLICY.md).
+The latest privacy policy document of GKI Salatiga can be read in this [GitHub repository file](https://github.com/gkisalatiga/gkisalatiga-foss/blob/main/PRIVACY_POLICY.md).
 However, this **README** file has summarized the privacy policy as follows:

 - GKI Salatiga is open source
 - GKI Salatiga collects personally identifiable data, such as (but not limited to): email, name, age, gender, address, date of birth, profile photo, location, and phone number